UCL-CCS/HemePure-GPU/README.md

 # HemePure-GPU
 **GPU version of HemePure**.  <br />
+The user can either:
+1. Run the Full build script (FullBuild.sh), which first builds the dependencies and then compiles the source code or
+2. Do these steps as listed here:

 Build dependencies before attempting to build `hemepure_gpu`.
 ## DEPENDENCIES #
 1) Create `dep/build/` .
 2) In `dep/build/` run `ccmake -B. -H../` or `ccmake ..` .